michelleddavies/datasci266-NER-project/README.md

 https://data.niaid.nih.gov/resources?id=zenodo_4533301

 #### Algorithms & Implementation
-- Transformer-based NER models: Fine-tune BERT-NER or spaCy's Transformer NER for informal comment text.
+- Transformer-based NER models: Fine-tune BERT-NER for informal comment text.
 - Contextual embeddings: Use SBERT (Sentence-BERT) to improve entity recognition by incorporating surrounding comment context.
 - Entity linking and clustering: Use BERT-Topic or Agglomerative Clustering to group similar entity mentions (e.g., different spellings of the same product).
 - Trend detection: Track the frequency and evolution of newly identified entities to uncover trending topics.